ongov/Digital-Service-Standard/README.md

 ### How to meet this standard

+At a minimum:
+* share your user research with the minister and demonstrate a protoype of the service
-At a minimum, show the service to the minister(s) responsible for it.
-If it’s a transactional service, have the minister(s) test the end-to-end service to ensure that they can get through it the way a constituent would have to.
+* show the service to the minister(s) responsible for it
+* if it’s a transactional service, have the minister(s) test the end-to-end service to ensure that they can get through it the way a constituent would have to (during usability testing phase early on in the project)

 ---